-18. Dust some flour on the stuffed paratha and start rolling the gobi paratha. i find this stuffing technique easier than the one where you fill the cauliflower stuffing in a rolled dough ball.
+18. Dust some flour on the stuffed paratha and start rolling the paratha.
+I find this stuffing technique easier than the one where you fill the cauliflower stuffing in a rolled dough ball.
 But you choose what is easier for you.

-19. Now with a rolling pin, roll very gently and lightly till you get the paratha to a size of a chapati or roti.
+19. Now with a rolling pin, roll very gently and lightly till you get the paratha to a size of a chapati or roti – about 6 to 8 inches.
 You have to be a little quick enough to roll out the paratha as we have added salt to the gobi and thus it releases some water.

 23. Flip the second time.
 So now the side, where ghee is applied goes at the bottom.